Home » Reasoning Topics Asked in SSC CGL...

 Series

 Questions asked under this topic require the candidates to predict the next or missing term in an alphabetical, numeric, or alphanumeric series by recognizing and implementing the pattern followed in the series.
+The type of questions that are asked are similar to the following:

-• UV, OY, IB, EE, ?
+• UV, OY, IB, EE,?

 • 8, 15, 26, ? , 56, 75